Chapter 6: Child Support and Spousal Maintenance

 This is complicated.
 Generally, the maximum interim period (that is where child support will continue to be paid in accordance with a court order despite the actual care) will be either:

-• 52 weeks from the date the orders were made, or
+• 52 weeks from the date the orders were made; or

-• 26 weeks from the date of the change of the care date,
+• 26 weeks from the date of the change of the care date, whichever is later.

 Handy Tip